pjohansson/tagmanager/README.md

 A simple tag manager for directories written in *bash*.

 Matches directory and empty file (tags) names to a list of input strings, prints bottom directories containing all input tags to stdout.
-Tags must be empty files, simple to create using e. g. *touch*.
+Tags must be empty files, simple to create using e. g. *touch*:

+    $ touch label [label [...]]

 Example
 ---